huumanoid/xat-client/README.md

 ## Core
 Core implements basic behavior for interaction with xat.
 Core designed to be flexible and fast-patchable.

-First word means that you can easily customize core (see more below).
+Flexible: you can easily customize core (see more below).

-About second word.
-Sometimes xat may update it's protocol.
+Fast-patchable: sometimes xat may update it's protocol.
 Futhermore, new version of protocol may be incompatible with previous.
-Attentive code reader may notice, that there are some reasons what makes easier to patch core.
+Core can be easily patched, for some reasons.
 Pray the EcmaScript compatibility/portability!

 Details of implemented behavior listed below.

 When user connects to chat:
 * First, client have to determine ip and port of a server.
-* It have to send 'y'-packet with basic authentication info: user id, room, main-owner flag.
+* It have to send `<y>` packet with basic authentication info: user id, room, main-owner flag.
-* Server sends response to sent 'y'-packet.
+* Server sends response to sent `<y>` packet.
 Response contains some information required to process authentication.
-* User responds to server's 'y'-packet with 'j2'-packet. 'j2' packet contains quite full auth information, such as: nickname, avatar, homepage, k1, k3 (security keys), d4, d5,... (info about powers) and so on.
+* User responds to server's `<y>` packet with `<j2>` packet. `<j2>` packet contains quite full auth information, such as: nickname, avatar, homepage, k1, k3 (security keys), d4, d5,... (info about powers) and so on.
 * Server sends current state of chat: settings, last 20 messages, last active users.

 So, core implements first, second and fourth steps.